Summary

 - Costly

-Early treatment of herpes infections is essential to prevent complications because antiviral drugs only inhibit the virus during its replication phase.
+Early treatment is essential as antiviral drugs only inhibit the virus during its replication phase.

 Subtypes and variants

-HSV infections typically manifest with painful vesicles on an erythematous base that progress to ulcerations.
+Mucocutaneous HSV infections affect the mucosa (e.g., lips, mouth, esophagus, genital area) and/or the skin and manifest with painful vesicles on an erythematous base that progress to ulcers.

 ---|---|---|